roannelafuente/WAT-Data-Automation/README.md

 ## 🚀 Features

+### .wat to Excel Conversion
+- Core functionality: converts raw `.wat` files into structured **Excel workbooks**.
+- Workbook naming is dynamic, e.g., `Wafer 1~N` where *N* is fetched from the `.wat` file.
+- This converted workbook serves as the **reference source** for generating:
+  - **Per Unit Data** sheet
+  - **Per Wafer Summary** sheets
+  - **Summary Sheet**
+  - **Histogram Plot (Capability Plot)**

 ### Per Unit Data
-- Converts raw WAT data into a **per Unit Data** sheet.
-- Captures wafer IDs, parameters, and site measurements.
+- Extracts wafer IDs, parameters, and site measurements from the converted `.wat` file.
-- Provides structured formatting for traceability and analysis.
+- Outputs a structured **Per Unit Data** sheet for traceability and analysis.

 ### Per Wafer
-- Automatically builds a **per Wafer** sheet with:
+- Automatically builds a per Wafer sheet with:
 - Site values transposed per wafer
 - AVERAGE and STDEV formulas
 - Spec HI, Spec LO, and Unit mapping
 - Professional formatting with merged headers, auto‑fit columns, and borders.

 ### Summary Sheet
-- Generates a **Summary** sheet consolidating key statistics per parameter.
+- Consolidates statistics per parameter from the converted `.wat` workbook.
 - Includes:
   - **Parameter** name
   - **Spec HI** and **Spec LO** limits
   - **Mean** and **Standard Deviation** values
   - **CpK**, **CpK Hi**, and **CpK Lo** capability indices
+- Professionally formatted with merged headers, auto‑fit columns, borders, and fills.
 - Provides a quick, at‑a‑glance overview of wafer performance and spec compliance.
-- Professionally formatted with **merged headers, auto‑fit columns, borders, and cell fills** for readability and presentation‑ready output.
-- Designed for audit‑ready reporting and faster yield analysis.

 ### Histogram Plot (Capability Plot)
+- Uses the converted `.wat` workbook as the reference for plotting.
 - Interactive histogram viewer with radio buttons to browse parameters.
 - Normal curve overlay extended to ±4σ for accurate visualization.
 - Cp, Cpk, Cpk Hi, and Cpk Lo statistics displayed in a side panel.